-If you turn right off the ferry, you can walk along 5 beaches, each with their own character: Fisherman’s Cove , Small’s Cove, Cable Cove, Mill Bay and Sunny Cove.
+If you turn right off the ferry, you can walk along five beaches, each with their own character: Fisherman’s Cove, Small’s Cove, Cable Cove, Mill Bay and Sunny Cove.
 At low tide, the beaches are perfect for playing sports such as cricket.

 Make sure you don’t miss out on a trip to the Salcombe Dairy ice-cream shop – stick to the Devonshire cream for a classic taste and try something a bit different such as stem ginger, for something a little spicier.
 If your sweet tooth still isn’t satisfied, head next door to Cranch’s Sweet Shop for a retro sweet experience – think traditional sweets in glass jars, the kids among you will love it.

-There are no supermarkets in Salcombe and we encourage you to use the local independent shops:
+Although there are some supermarkets in Salcombe, we encourage you to use the local independent shops:

 Salcombe town centre itself is rather small and quaint, but you’ll find the high-street is lined with upmarket nautical retailers such as Crew, Henri Lloyd, Musto, Quba, Fat Face and Jack Wills.